Closed

 Activities funded

-- Interdisciplinary school projects with cultural partners.
+- Interdisciplinary projects carried out in collaboration with cultural partners.

 Documents Needed